mmmuscus/Shadow-Functions-Engine/README.md

 **How it's done & notes:** We check if both of the variables are ture.
 If they are we set them both to false.
 This is used to cancel out contradictory input (for example when both the a and d keys are pressed), but it could be used for any form of cancellation of contradictory bools.
 ### 3.4.2. [movement.h](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/output/movement.h)
+###### This section was last checked in the 1.0.0. version of the engine
+This header file contains functions that deal with moving the player and the camera according to what the game world dictates.
 #### 3.4.2.1. playerMovement
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp